Wastewater treatment plant parameters

 Nitrites NO2

 Nitrites are formed during the oxydation of ammonium (in an aeration tank for example, during the nitrification process).
-They are extremely toxic for aquatic fauna as they disrupt oxygen fixation, especially when the pH is below 7, and quickly cause fish asphyxiation.
-Nitrites may also cause public health problems if they are present in drinking water (infant blue disease) but fortunately drinking water networks are very controlled and it is unlikely that a sufficiently high concentration of NO2 would be formed in drinking water networks.
+They are very toxic to aquatic fauna because they disrupt oxygen uptake, especially when the pH is below 7, and quickly cause fish asphyxiation.
+Nitrites can also pose public health problems if present in tap water (blue baby syndrome), but fortunately, drinking water networks are very well controlled, and furthermore, it is unlikely that a sufficiently high concentration of NO2 could form in drinking water supply networks.
 To maintain a certain balance, keep in mind that nitrites are commonly used in charcuterie for preservation.

 Nitrates NO3